pylover/stm32l0-helloworld/README.md

 ##### STlink v2 firmware version

-Update your programmer firmware using `CubeProgrammer` if required:
+Update your programmer's firmware using `CubeProgrammer` if required:

 ```
 st-info --probe